Board of Directors

 He now spends his time fishing as much as he can.

 Elyssa Kerr graduated from the University of Washington in 2014.
 She then joined the Washington Conservation Corps with King County where she served a year on a field crew and a year as a logistics manager for four WCC crews.
 After planting trees, hacking away at blackberry, and playing in the mud, she developed an appreciation for the occasional beaver dam modification projects that came her way.
 Upon completion of her AmeriCorps term, she escaped the dreary Seattle winter, spending 4 months working as a Restoration Assistant with the Maui Forest Bird Recovery Project.
-Back in the PNW, she is working as an educator with the Mercer Slough Environmental Education Center.
+Back in the PNW, she is splitting her time working as an environmental educator for several organizations and managing beaver conflict sites.
 She is excited to jump into her waders and get exploring.
 She can often be found at Puget Sound beaches at low tide, playing in the garden or snuggling with her cat, Elon Meowsk.